OrdinaryMagician/saya_m/README.md

 *"That nerd...
 Well, I do guess it's perfectly cromulent to use this."*

 Expands the ammo storage of your backpack.
-As a civilian you can only upgrade four times, but note that the expansion only affects the backpack they were used with, so make sure you recover your stuff on death or you'll lose that extra storage.
+As a civilian, you don't get any spare ammo from this, and you can only upgrade four times.
+Note also that the expansion only affects the backpack they were used with, so make sure you recover your stuff on death or you'll lose that extra storage.

 ### Maximum Bepis *[Berserk]*